netdata/netdata/collectors/plugins.d/README.md

 2. external data collection plugins may use O/S capabilities or `setuid` to run with escalated privileges (compared to the `netdata` daemon).
-   The communication between the external plugin and Netdata is unidirectional (from the plugin to netdata), so that Netdata cannot manipulate an external plugin running with escalated privileges.
+   The communication between the external plugin and Netdata is unidirectional (from the plugin to Netdata), so that Netdata cannot manipulate an external plugin running with escalated privileges.

 ## Operation